1.6 Evidence-based youth policy

-The Youth Strategy Plan (Jugendstrategieplan) is based on the analysis of the current life situation of the young people in the German-speaking Community.
+The Strategic Plan on Youth (Jugendstrategieplan) is based on the analysis of the current life situation of the young people in the German-speaking Community.
 The quality of the analysis on which it is based is important for the credibility of the strategy.
-For drawing up the 2nd Youth Strategy Plan a very detailed analysis has been conducted.
-Before measures can be planned in a second stage, the topics of the Youth Strategy Plan must be defined.
+For drawing up the Second Strategic Plan on Youth a very detailed analysis has been conducted.
+Before measures can be planned in a second stage, the topics of the Strategic Plan on Youth must be defined.
 The choice of topics builds on knowledge of the youth sector.
 Specifically this means that the needs of the young people are determined by means of data from the youth sector and corresponding measures drafted.
-Both the supported youth organisations and the youth information centres (Jugendinformationszentren), the Open Youth Work (Offene Jugendarbeit), the Youth Office (Jugendbüro) and the Youth Council (Rat der Deutschsprachigen Jugend, RDJ) have made their contribution.
-For drawing up the second Youth Strategy Plan the following have been consulted:
+Both the supported youth organisations and the youth information centre (Jugendinfo), the Open Youth Work (Offene Jugendarbeit), the Youth Office (Jugendbüro) and the Council of the German-speaking Youth (Rat der Deutschsprachigen Jugend, RDJ) have made their contribution.
+For drawing up the Second Strategic Plan on Youth the following have been consulted:

 - The results of the effectiveness dialogues that the youth organisations have annually with the ministry and during which the implementation of the concept and what has happened in the previous year are discussed.

 - The results of the monitoring committees in the Open Youth Work that have been conducted with representatives of the German-speaking Community, the respective local authority and the agencies of the Open Youth Work.

 - The results of the social space analyses that the Open Youth Work agencies have to carry out as well as further various studies, surveys and statistical inquiries.